KeweiQ/CSC343/README.md

-# Intro-to-Databases
+# CSC343 Winter 2019
-Course code: CSC343
+Introduction to Databases